 Furthermore, the study shows that the current talent pool, from which recruiters draw promising candidates, is very international.
 In terms of origin, 14 percent of companies in the EU and only 24 percent use the international talent pool when it comes to recruiting developers.

 Looking back at the difference between companies in terms of employee numbers, companies with 250 employees are recruiting at 36 percent worldwide, while companies with 250 and more employees are only sourcing 20 percent from the global pool.

-Of course, with these international teams the question arises: how do they actually talk to each other?
+With these international teams, the question naturally arises: how do they actually speak to each other?
 Regarding the spoken team language.
-26 percent of larger companies have English as a team language.
-By contrast, 44 percent of smaller companies say "We speak English".
+26 percent of the larger companies have English as their team language.
+In contrast, 44 percent of smaller companies say “We speak English”.

 Conclusion: Higher, faster, think ahead

 Ultimately, this study shows a snapshot of a development that affects virtually all areas and that recruiters have long recognized.
 The German IT sector is making big leaps, but still has potential for higher, further, faster.

 This would be made possible by more candidates, more enthusiasm for the subject of computer science and the love of coding.
 But until this gap is closed, the treasure hunt for the best talents will continue to require special skill.